bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 This section
 establishes a basic understanding of the Glacier protocol in order to facilitate its execution.
-For more background on the protocol’s design, see the Glacier design document.
+For more background on the protocol's design, see the Glacier design document.

 As described previously, the Glacier